FVITech/Web1000/day05/README.md

 https://www.codewars.com/kata/difference-between-two-collections/train/javascript

-Given the following Objects, create a page that displays a table with order listings as in the image:
+Given the following Objects, create a page that displays a table with order listings as in the image.
+Do it by creating a single data structure where you can index by customer in constant time.

 ![table layout](day05.png)